-Thank you for your interest in Habitat for Humanity’s Disaster Response program.
+Thank you for your interest in Habitat for Humanity’s Disaster Risk Reduction and Response program.
 Every year, natural disasters, war and civil unrest displace millions of people around the world from their homes.

-Through Habitat’s Disaster Response, and with the help of volunteers and donors like you, we are able to provide shelter assistance, education, training and partnerships to the affected individuals who find themselves in unthinkable situations.
+Through Habitat’s Disaster Risk Reduction and Response program, and with the help of volunteers and donors like you, we are able to provide shelter assistance, education, training and partnerships to the affected individuals who find themselves in unthinkable situations.

 When a disaster strikes, the loss of a home can leave you at your most vulnerable.
 Habitat works to rebuild communities in these circumstances, moving them from ruin to recovery.

 - Housing needs arising from natural disasters and emergency conflicts, including sustainable shelter and housing solutions.

 - Education, training and partnership solutions to those in need of our relief services.